funvill/skull-game-pcb/README.md

 - Need a set of 6x
 - make sure the designs are simple and under 10mb of gerber files
 - JLPCB is not a art PCB manufacturing place, if its too complex they will reject it.
+- Remember a mask layer shows the absents of solder mask

 ## Set 01